 The proposed bill, if enacted, would amend current statutes to require health profession regulatory boards and licensing authorities to conduct an annual review of their fees in a public meeting.
-Specifically, they must ascertain and disclose their fund balances, ensuring that these balances do not exceed two years of annual operating expenses plus an additional five percent.
-If the fund balance exceeds this limit, the boards and authorities would be mandated to reduce or eliminate licensing or application fees until the balance falls below the allowable amount.
+Specifically, each board or authority would need to ascertain and disclose its fund balance during this review.
+The fund balance would be capped at two years of annual operating expenses plus an additional five percent.
+If the fund balance exceeds this limit, the board or authority would be mandated to reduce or eliminate licensing or application fees until the balance falls below the allowable amount.

 Statutes affected: Introduced Version: 32-3209.01